Office of Accessibility Resources and Services

 The mission of the Office of Accessibility Resources and Services (OARS) is to pursue ongoing development that provides an accessible university, embraces and celebrates diversity, and ensures those with a disability have equal access and opportunity to the university and its programs.

-The Americans with Disabilities Act (ADA) defines an individual with a disability as "a person who has a physical or mental impairment that substantially limits one or more major life activities.
+Bethel is committed to compliance with the Americans with Disabilities Act Amendments Act of 2008 and Section 504 of the Rehabilitation Act of 1973.
+ADA defines an individual with a disability as "a person who has a physical or mental impairment that substantially limits one or more major life activities.
 This includes people who have a record of such an impairment, even if they do not currently have a disability.
 It also includes individuals who do not have a disability but are regarded as having a disability.
 The ADA also makes it unlawful to discriminate against a person based on that person’s association with a person with a disability."

 This includes, but is not limited to: